SmartThingsCommunity/smartapp-sdk-nodejs/docs/classes/_pages_scene_setting_d_.scenesetting.md

 # SceneSetting

-A scene setting display a control that allows one or more scenes to be selected.
+A scene setting displays a control that allows one or more scenes to be selected.
 ```
 section.sceneSetting('selectedScene')
 ```